 - It’s good for you.
 When you go to the store to buy applesauce, it’s usually packed with sugar, and probably preservatives, and who knows what else.
 It’s hard to avoid.
 Making your own homemade applesauce lets you make fresh, sugar-free applesauce that’s healthy!

 - You can avoid plastic.
 This applesauce ain’t just healthy for you, it’s healthy for the whole planet!
 If you’re trying to avoid the toxins or waste in plastic, this recipe is for you.
-For more creative ways you can avoid plastic, check out this post.

 - It’s healing for your gut.
 With this applesauce recipe, no sugar is added so it’s healthier for you.
 But beyond that, did you know that applesauce can help to heal your gut and support digestion?
 Read on to find out how to make homemade applesauce so that it can be a beneficial part of a leaky gut diet!